 The Finance Authority is composed of 11 members who serve as the governing body of the Finance Authority.
 Six of the members are ex officio members designated in the Act and five members are appointed by the Governor with the advice and consent of the State Senate.
 One of the appointed members must be the chief financial officer of a State higher educational institution.
 The remaining four appointed members must be residents of the State.
-The six ex officio members with voting privileges include four cabinet-level secretaries, each of whom are appointed by the Governor and serve at the pleasure of the Governor (the Secretary of Finance and Administration, the Secretary of Economic Development, the Secretary of Energy, Minerals and Natural Resources, and the Secretary of Environment), and two are chief executive directors of State-wide associations (the Executive Director of the New Mexico Municipal League and the Executive Director of the New Mexico Counties).
-The appointed members serve at the pleasure of the Governor for the remainder of any unexpired term.
-Any appointed members is eligible for reappointment.
+The six ex officio members with voting privileges include four cabinet-level secretaries, each of whom are appointed by the Governor and serve at the pleasure of the Governor (the Secretary of Finance and Administration, the Secretary of Economic Development, the Secretary of Energy, Minerals and Natural Resources, and the Secretary of Environment), and two are chief executive directors of State-wide associations (the Executive Director of the New Mexico Municipal League and the Executive Director of the New Mexico Association of Counties).
+The appointed members serve at the pleasure of the Governor and the appointed members serve four-year terms.
+Vacancies for the appointed members are filled by appointment of the Governor for the remainder of any unexpired term.
+Any appointed member is eligible for reappointment.